cmantoux/longitudinal-segmented-regression/README.md

 # Longitudinal Segmented Regression

-This repository provides tools and algorithms for the estimation and the selection of statistical models for longitudinal data, where the trajectory of each individual is modeled as an affine trajectory.
+This repository provides tools and algorithms for the estimation and the selection of statistical models for longitudinal data, where the trajectory of each individual is modeled as a piecewise affine trajectory.

 <p align="center">
   <img src="demo/figures/individual_trajectories.png" alt="Example result"/>